dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-networks.md

 ---
 # required metadata

-title:Restrict access to networks with Cisco ISE |Microsoft Intune|
+title: Restrict access to networks with Cisco ISE | Microsoft Intune
-description:Use Cisco ISE with Intune so that devices are Intune enrolled and policy-compliant before they access WiFi and VPN controlled by Cisco ISE.
+description: Use Cisco ISE with Intune so that devices are Intune enrolled and policy-compliant before they access WiFi and VPN controlled by Cisco ISE.
 keywords:
 author: nbigman
 manager: jeffgilb